 \subsection{Hierarchical Reasoning Paradigm}

-\paragraph{Meta Reasoning Planner} The Meta Reasoning Planner serves as the framework's core orchestrator, responsible for planning, reasoning, and answer generation.
-Unlike conventional tool-augmented approaches that require models to directly invoke tools with specific parameters, our Meta Planner generates high-level subtasks containing strategic instructions for expert agents.
+\paragraph{$\bullet$ Meta Reasoning Planner} The meta reasoning planner serves as the core module of the framework, responsible for planning, reasoning, and answer generation.
+Unlike conventional tool-augmented approaches that require models to directly invoke tools with specific parameters, our meta planner decouples the task into several high-level subtasks containing strategic instructions for expert agents.
 This design enables natural collaboration between meta and expert agents, ensuring smooth information transfer while eliminating the noise and overhead associated with direct tool invocation and execution-level decision making.

-To enable dynamic subtask generation during the reasoning process, we design a meta planner prompt that instruct the model to use special tokens for subtask dispatch.
+To enable dynamic subtask generation, we design a meta planner prompt that instructs the model to use special tokens for subtask dispatch.
 The overview of the process is shown in Figure~\ref{fig:overview}.
-In reasoning process, the model will automatically generate special tokens and place the content and requirements of subtasks in the middle, which is similar to the process of humans issuing tasks.
-As shown in Equation~(\ref{eq:subtask_generation}), the generated subtask content $s_k$ is based on previous task execution results $\{\mathcal{E}(s_j)\}_{j<k}$ and current reasoning progresses $\mathcal{O}_{<t}$, naturally enabling reflection, correction, supplementation, and continuity generation of prior tasks.
+In the reasoning process, the planner will automatically generate special tokens and place the description and requirements of subtasks in the middle, which is similar to the process of humans issuing tasks.
+As shown in Equation~(\ref{eq:subtask_generation}), the generated subtask description $s_k$ is based on previous task execution results $\{\mathcal{E}(s_j)\}_{j<k}$ and the current reasoning progress $\mathcal{O}_{<t}$, naturally enabling reflection, correction, supplementation, and continuity generation of prior tasks.
 We impose no explicit constraints on subtask scope, difficulty, size, or relationships with previous subtasks to preserve overall reasoning flexibility.

-Then, the coordinator layer processes and assigns $s_k$ to corresponding expert agents for execution.
+Then, the coordinator layer assigns $s_k$ to corresponding expert agents for execution.
 Execution results $\mathcal{A}_k(s_k)$ are wrapped in special tokens, and then integrated into the model's reasoning process for continued generation.
 Notably, the subtask execution results incorporated into the reasoning process contain essential execution procedures and final conclusions, rather than vanilla tool invocation results that may contain noise and require subsequent processing.